 I am a Family Medicine physician who has mostly practiced Urgent Care since 2006 as a 2nd year resident.
 I started out in debt and was financially wasteful from 2006-2012.
 I realized that I valued my free time more than nice cars, a fancy home, and expensive experiences and set out to achieve financial independence.

-I enjoy the finest bouldering gym in Portland.
-I make delicious food at home in a paid off, gorgeous condominium in downtown and have amazing friends to enjoy beers with.
-I read whatever I can get my hands on and spend my time writing and learning.
+I retired in 2016 at the age of 39.
+My home is in Portland, Oregon.
+I make delicious food in a cheap, paid off, gorgeous condominium and have amazing friends to spend time with.
+I read whatever I can get my hands on and write.

 Age 29: Got my medical license and started moonlighting.
 Had a blast.
 Was spending every penny I earned, and then some.

 Age 31: Did a 4th-year chief residency. $180k gross income.

 Age 32: Full-time work at a Kaiser Permanente in San Diego, CA. $200k income my first year.

 Age 33: Started living the fancy life.
 Leased car, fancy condo, fancy clothes, expensive hobbies, and dining out.
 Monthly overhead of $20k.

 Age 38: I retired in order to pursue something outside of medicine.
 Decided to not renew my board certification in Family Medicine.

 Email me at DrMo@urgentcarecareer.com.